fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 * Predefined condition keys

 * Kms:ViaService
+    * Scope down API calls to a CMK based on the AWS service from which it is called
     * Is a condition key which can allow or deny access to your CMK depending on which service originated the request
     * Possibilities
         * Allow access to the CMK only for requests which come from S3